thdotnet/azure-docs.pt-br/articles/virtual-machines/linux/tag.md

 [!INCLUDE [virtual-machines-common-tag-usage](../../../includes/virtual-machines-common-tag-usage.md)]

 ## <a name="next-steps"></a>Próximas etapas
-* Para saber mais sobre como marcar seus recursos do Azure, consulte [Visão geral do Azure Resource Manager][Azure Resource Manager Overview] e [Usando marcas para organizar os Recursos do Azure][Using Tags to organize your Azure Resources].
+* Para saber mais sobre como marcar seus recursos do Azure, consulte [visão geral do Azure Resource Manager][Azure Resource Manager Overview] and [Using Tags to organize your Azure Resources][Using Tags to organize your Azure Resources].
-* Para ver como as marcas podem ajudá-lo a gerenciar seu uso de recursos do Azure, consulte [Noções básicas de sua fatura do Azure][Understanding your Azure Bill] e [Obtenha informações sobre o consumo de recursos do Microsoft Azure][Gain insights into your Microsoft Azure resource consumption].
+* Para ver como as marcas podem ajudá-lo a gerenciar seu uso de recursos do Azure, consulte [Understanding your Azure Bill][Understanding your Azure Bill] and [Gain insights into your Microsoft Azure resource consumption][Gain insights into your Microsoft Azure resource consumption].

 [Azure CLI environment]: ../../azure-resource-manager/xplat-cli-azure-resource-manager.md
 [Azure Resource Manager Overview]: ../../azure-resource-manager/resource-group-overview.md